ZacGeurts/2PlayerLines-Plus/README.md

 <BR />
 This is not free software.
 If it is used for commercial use then it requires negotiable royalty (10%+).
 04/28/2025<BR />
 Negotiations are with the original orange.
 The guy typing this out.<BR />
+What does that mean?
+They've been cloning for decades (maybe millinnia), don't bullshit me.<BR />
 <BR />
 Why is this not free?
 Because Lines Plus is 3% of the product.
 The real meat is the sound generator that pretty much makes more songs than grains of sand in the universe.<BR />
 How does it work?
 Soon(tm) as it is not uploaded.